SSG Earl Granville

-Army Staff Sergeant Earl Granville was on his third deployment serving as an Infantryman when a roadside bomb left him with severe leg injuries in Zormat, Afghanistan, on June 3, 2008.
+On June 3, 2008, Army Staff Sergeant Earl Granville was on his third deployment serving as an Infantryman when a roadside bomb left him with severe leg injuries in Zormat, Afghanistan.
 While returning to the Forward Operating Base after a mission, SSG Granville, the gunner of the vehicle at the time, was thrown from the vehicle when a roadside bomb exploded, killing two of the other passengers.

 Landing unconscious in a ditch, SSG Granville awoke to find the team medic working to stabilize him for transport to a Combat Support Hospital.
 Later transferred to Bagram for surgery, SSG Granville was eventually sent to Landstuhl, Germany where his left leg was amputated.

 Arriving at Walter Reed Army Medical Center in mid-June, he spent nearly two months as an in-patient before being released for therapies and treatments.
 Additional surgery was performed on SSG Granville’s right foot 18 months after his initial injuries, requiring additional time spent at Walter Reed.